Heartache Tonight

-"Heartache Tonight" is a song written by Don Henley, Glenn Frey, Bob Seger and JD Souther, recorded by the Eagles and features Glenn Frey on lead vocals.
+"Heartache Tonight" is a song written by Don Henley, Glenn Frey, Bob Seger and JD Souther, recorded by the Eagles and featuring Frey on lead vocals.
 The track was included on their album The Long Run and released as a single in 1979.
 It reached No. 1 on the U.S. Billboard Hot 100 in November of that year (their last song to do so) and was certified Platinum by the Recording Industry Association of America representing one million copies sold.

 Composition

 The song originated from an electric jam session between Frey and Souther, who would visit Frey's home in Los Angeles whenever he was in town on tour.
 Frey and Souther wrote the first verse while listening to Sam Cooke songs.
 In the heat of jamming, Frey called Seger on the phone and sang him the verse.
 Seger then blurted out the chorus.
 According to Frey, "J.D.
 [Souther], Don and I finished that song up.
 No heavy lyrics -- the song is more of a romp -- and that's what it was intended to be."
 The song was covered by country music singer John Anderson on the tribute album Common Thread: The Songs of the Eagles, by Michael Bublé on his album Crazy Love, and by Tom Jones on his 1980s TV show.